 Crisis Update - Dutch Farmers Need Us: If They Fall, We're Next

-Europe’s agricultural miracle, run by its most grounded people, is under assault.
+Europe’s agricultural miracle, run by its most grounded people, is under assault

-Nitrogen reduction, posed by government-funded institutes, would cull the herd.
+Nitrogen reduction, posed by government-funded institutes, would cull the herd

-(2,600 words or 12 minutes of your time.)
+(2,600 words or 12 minutes of your company)

 Nov 12, 2022